JPry/choir-guides/_drafts/TEMPLATE_FEAST.md

 # Tone for God is the Lord (only the number is needed).
 Example: 4
 god_is_the_lord:

+# Use this instead of the Apolytikion below when the same thing is changed thrice.
+festal_apolytikion:

 # List of Apolytikions for Orthros
-apolytikion:
+#apolytikion:
-    -
+#    -
-    - Glory/
+#    - Glory/
-    - Both Now/
+#    - Both Now/

 # Set a custom Kathismata (Plain Reading)
 kathismata: